ykunisato/ccp-r/README.md

 5. You will see the Rstudio on the web browser.
 Type rstudio in ID column and password that you set in password column.

-6. If you use cmdstan, tinytex and Juliapackage, please execute the following code.
+6. If you use cmdstan, tinytex and Julia, please execute the following code.

 R console of RStudio

 ```
 cmdstanr::install_cmdstan(cores = 2)
 tinytex::install_tinytex()